This section of the Application Guide covers:

 - requesting an English language test waiver

-You can find the entry requirements for each course on the ‘Entry Requirements’ tab of the course page.
+You can find the entry requirements for each course in the 'Entry requirements' section of its course page.

 If your qualifications aren't from the UK, visit our International Qualifications page for guidance on the grades and qualifications that are considered equivalent to the University's minimum entry requirements.

 If your qualifications aren't listed, or you're still unsure whether your previous academic study will enable you to make a competitive application, contact the relevant academic department using the contact details on your course page.

 Unfortunately, the Graduate Admissions Team can't advise you on your likelihood of being accepted for a particular graduate course.
 Bear in mind that Oxford’s graduate admission process is very competitive.
 The University is committed to supporting applicants from underrepresented and disadvantaged groups via a range of graduate access schemes, but you are unlikely to be offered a place if your qualifications are below the minimum entry requirements for your course unless you have significant extenuating circumstances.
 Similarly, meeting the minimum entry requirements doesn’t guarantee that your application will be successful.

 If your ability to meet the entry requirements has been affected by the COVID-19 pandemic (eg you were awarded an unclassified/ungraded degree) or any other exceptional personal circumstance (eg other illness or bereavement), please refer to the Extenuating Circumstances section of this page for information about how to declare this so that your application can be considered appropriately.